Renal Colic – Key Symptoms and Causes, How to Provide First Aid

 Laser lithotripsy in the urinary system

-A modern development of endoscopic technologies is laser stone fragmentation.
+A modern development of endoscopic technologies is laser lithotripsy.
 A holmium laser is used as the energy source, which is delivered directly to the stone through the endoscope.
 This method is highly precise and effective even for dense stones.

 Principle of operation